Home

 Lights & Shadows

-Figure 1: shadows are important as a visual clue to evaluate the position of objects with respect to each other.
+Figure 1: Shadows are important as a visual clue to evaluate the position of objects relative to each other.

 In the adjacent image, we can see a diffuse sphere and a diffuse plane illuminated by a directional light source.
 What's missing now in this image to make it more realistic is the shadow of the sphere on the plane.
-Fortunately, simulating the action of objects casting shadows on over objects in the scene is pretty straightforward to simulate in CG.
-Well, it depends on the algorithm you are using to solve the visibility problem.
+Fortunately, simulating the action of objects casting shadows on other objects in the scene is pretty straightforward in computer graphics (CG).
+However, it depends on the algorithm you are using to solve the visibility problem.

-Figure 2: in nature, light rays are emitted by light sources by the first opaque object they encounter on their way.
+Figure 2: In nature, light rays are emitted by light sources and blocked by the first opaque object they encounter on their way.
 In CG, we cast rays from the shaded point in the light direction.
-If the ray intersects an object then the point is in shadow.
+If the ray intersects an object, then the point is in shadow.

 Adding shadows is simple in a ray tracer.
-If the primary ray intersects an object, we then compute the intersection point and trace one more ray in the light direction (or more precisely, in the opposite light direction).
+If the primary ray intersects an object, we then compute the intersection point and trace one more ray in the light direction (or more precisely, in the opposite direction of the light).
 This is simple since we already have all the code we need to compute the intersection of a ray with the objects making up the scene.
 For now, we will only learn how to add shadows from a directional light source.
 Later in this chapter, we will learn how to do the same thing for spherical lights.
 Here is the code:

 Vec3f castRay(